Road Runners Club (UK)

-Members are spread around the world with even some in Australia and many find the website a valuable source of information on the practical issues of training.
+Members are spread around the world with even some in Australia and many find the website a source of information on the practical issues of training.

 History

 The RRC was founded under the leadership of Ernest Neville (1883–1972) as a result of the success of the London to Brighton road running race he had organised, and which took place on 11 August 1951 as part of the Festival of Britain celebrations.
 Ernest had a lot of previous experience of organising Road 'Walking' races from London to Brighton and was just as passionate about 'Road Running'.

 The second London to Brighton Race was staged in 1952 and became an annual event until 2005 when organisational difficulties prevented its continuation on public roads.
 The exact distance varied over the years from 52 miles 694 yards to 55 miles due to road and course changes.
 Its "sister" race, the Comrades of South Africa, held over a similar distance, pre-dates RRC London to Brighton race (first race 1921), and continues to this day.

 The main trophies at the London to Brighton race were the Arthur Newton trophy (named after another RRC founding member) for the winner and, for the first winning team, the "Len Hurst" belt (which had previously been won by the well-known pedestrian runner of the late 19th and early 20th Century), donated by his wife to the RRC.

 In addition to the London to Brighton race the RRC has organised and sponsored various long distance track races when numerous records were set.
 These included 24-hour and 50-mile track races.
 Amongst the 100-mile track races were the following: